 French press systems

 A French press is a cylinder with a metal filter that can be pushed down while the coffee grounds are under it.
 The coffee above the metal filter can be decanted in a coffee mug.
 Examples specially made for traveling and outdoor usage are; the Impress Coffee Brewer ,the Bodum Travel Press , the Stanley Adventure Cook & Brew and the the Snow Peaks Titanium French Press.

 Moka pot (percolator) coffee makers

 A moka pot coffee maker (aka percolator) has a water reservoir that is heated by a direct flame of with a electrical heating plate.
 The heat will create pressure and steam.
 This drives the hot water through a filter with coffee grounds.
-This system was invented in 1933 in Italy and is still popular today.
+This system was invented in 1933 in Italy by Alfonso Bialetti and is still popular today.
 Every self respecting coffee equipment shop around the world will sell the moka pots from the brand Bialetti.
 Named after and founded by its inventor.
-Other examples of percolators designed for outdoor and traveling are the stainless percolator from Snow Peak and the Camping percolator coffee maker from Winterial.
+Other examples of percolators designed for outdoor and traveling are the the Stanley Percolator, stainless percolator from Snow Peak and the Percolator Coffee Maker from Mil-Tec.
 The company Esbit makes outdoor cooking systems and they also have a coffee maker that is almost similar to this principle.